 Don’t rush.
 For a SWOT to be truly useful, it must be comprehensive.
 Plan to do some real research into your brand’s assets and liabilities, as well as external threats and opportunities.

 If you don’t take the time to really look, you may miss important factors.
 And, it’s discovering these potential unknowns that provides the most value.

 Be realistic.
 The goal of any SWOT analysis is to make better choices that are informed by a deeper understanding of your situation.
-You can only succeed if you’re actually honest about what your threats and weaknesses are, and what strengths and opportunities you have to combat them.
+You can only succeed if you’re actually honest about your threats and weaknesses and what strengths and opportunities you have to combat them.